 The Respondent provided five sales comparables of low-rise walk-up apartments (R-1, p.
-36) with a GIM range of 10.29 to 12.19 to support the Subject's GIM of 10.99.
-All of the five sales are located in Market Area 3.
+55) with a GIM range of 10.29 to 12.19 to support the Subject property's GIM of 11.02.
+All of the five sales comparables are located in the Market Area 3 and the subject property is located in the Allendale neighborhood.
+Three of the Respondent's comparable sales are located in Strathcona and the remaining two are in Garneau.